jexxa-projects/Jexxa/tutorials/BookStore/README.md

 ## Functionality of the BookStore
 This application should provide following functionality

-*   Managing a stock for books.
-    *   For each book provide the number of available copies.
-    *   If last copy is sold, send a DomainEvent that this book is sold out.
-    *   Add new books and ordered copies of books
-    *   Update stock if we sell books
+*   Manage available books in store
-    *   Since we have several stores, the stock is identified by the address of the store

-*   Manage the lifetime of books in stock
+    *   Number of available books in store
-    *   If a book is out of print send a DomainEvent that this book will no longer be printed.
+    *   Send a DomainEvent if a book is sold out which means that last book was sold.
     *   All books should be identified by their ISBN13.
     *   The ISBN13 number should be represented with its defined components such as prefix, registrant, ...